bmorris3/kelp/docs/kelp/optimization.rst

     plt.plot(xi/np.pi, pc_model(p_map, xi), color='r')
     plt.xlabel('$\\xi/\\pi$')
     plt.ylabel('$\\rm F_p/F_s$')
+    plt.tight_layout()
     plt.show()

 The blue lines on the corner plot represent the "true" (input) values which we used to construct the simulated observations.
 The recovered (:math:`\Delta \phi`, :math:`C_{11}`) parameters are consistent with their true values.
 The maximum likelihood parameters generate a model (red) that looks very consistent with the observations (black).

-Good job, team!
+When doing this integration for non-demonstration purposes, you should tweak the number of walkers to be more like a factor of 5-10 greater than the number of dimensions, and the number of steps should be increased by a factor of at least a few.